meltyourface/blank/posts/Inner-stillness-of-Hesychasm/A-Four-Week-Guide-to-Hesychasm-Practices-for-Spiritual-Growth/index.md

 Week 3: Embodied Practices and Stillness

-Objective: To explore physical practices that complement and deepen the inner stillness cultivated through Hesychasm.
+**Objective**: To explore physical practices that complement and deepen the inner stillness cultivated through Hesychasm.

 1. Posture and Breathing: Experiment with different seated postures conducive to meditation.
 Focus on deep, relaxed breathing while maintaining a straight spine to align yourself physically and mentally.